Ding dong! Cracking food at the Five Bells

 With mega-fresh food and cosy country interiors, The Five Bells at Wickham, West Berks, is a classic British pub through and through.

-I absolutely loved that the pub wasn’t over designed.
-All the 17th century charm of the Five Bells shine through having benefitted from sensitive refurb.
-We had one of the best seats in the house next to one of two roaring fires – country pub must-haves.
-And although it’s not a massive pub, there’s plenty of outside seating on dry days – a large garden with countryside views and a terrace.
+I absolutely love that the pub hasn’t been over designed.
+All the 17th century charm of the Five Bells shines through having benefited from a sensitive refurb.
+Although it’s not a massive pub, there’s plenty of outside seating – a large garden with countryside views and a terrace.
 If it was a stick of rock it would have cosy, country pub running right through it.
 A rarity these days.

 SCOFF & QUAFF

 Chef-owner Duncan has his culinary spurs.
-He was ex group head chef at The Bel & The Dragon, and cooked for the Queen, Prince Phillip and the Queen of Sweden.
+He was ex group head chef at The Bel & The Dragon, and cooked for the Queen, Prince Philip and the Queen of Sweden.
 How fancy is that?
-The menu at the Five Bells has a little gastropub get-up-and-go but it’s far from pretentious.
-You’ll find a crowd-pleasing list of British comfort classics, using local ingredients.
+The menu at the Five Bells has a little gastropub get-up-and-go but it’s gloriously fuss free.
+You’ll find a crowd-pleasing list of British comfort food classics, using local ingredients.
 Keeping food miles low is very much in the Five Bells DNA.

 OUT AND ABOUT

-Although not open until 2021, Welford Park is well worth a visit.
+Welford Park is well worth a visit.
 The carpet of snowdrops is one of the best in the UK.
 If you fancy a mooch around the shops, head 10 minutes west to Hungerford for antiques and a smattering of stylish fashion boutiques on Bridge Street.
-In the opposite direction is Newbury and its mix of indies (Camp Hopson, Willow and Blooms, B The Lifestyle Shop and Fifi and Moose) and Newbury Racecourse (once we’re allowed to fill the grandstands).
+In the opposite direction is Newbury and its mix of indies (Camp Hopson, Willow & Blooms, B The Lifestyle Shop and Fifi & Moose) and Newbury Racecourse.

 THE MUDDY VERDICT